 First time traveling internationally, Ellerbee, 21, a native of Albany, along with six FVSU and three Alabama Agricultural and Mechanical University (AAMU) students, traveled to Honduras during summer 2017.
 The United States Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA) funded the trip.

-Dr. Brou Kouakou, FVSU director of international agriculture and principal investigator of the grant along with Dr. Mohammed Ibrahim, a FVSU associate professor of agricultural economics, wanted to introduce students majoring in agricultural economics, plant science and animal science to global experiences and expose them to international career opportunities.
+Dr. Brou Kouakou, FVSU director of international agriculture and principal investigator of the grant along with Dr. Mohammed Ibrahim, an FVSU associate professor of agricultural economics, wanted to introduce students majoring in agricultural economics, plant science and animal science to global experiences and expose them to international career opportunities.

 While in Honduras, Ellerbee visited various production facilities and learned the agricultural practices of Honduras in comparison to the United States.

-“They’re so much more hands on,” she said.
+“They’re so much more hands-on,” she said.
 “They eat everything that they grow.
 Their economy is based off of agriculture, and they start their children young.
 It’s family oriented.”

 In addition to learning about agriculture, Ellerbee also enjoyed the food.
 She said it’s somewhat similar to American food.
 She and the students also used bottled water to brush their teeth daily.
 Ellerbee said this made her appreciate her country more.